-Other Assignments: Project Pages should exist by the 29th.
+Assignment Due Friday: Project Pages should exist on the Web.

 Evaluating Educational Software.
 This week we begin to develop criteria (and an appropriate vocabulary and framework) for judging and discussing the quality of educational software and educational technology.
 We'll read articles that reflect different critical perspectives and approaches of computer scientists as well as educational technologists and educators.